 The best way to heal an aching body is to rest for as long as is necessary for the pain to subside.
 If you’re living alone, minimize movement by taking advantage of delivery services for food and groceries.
 Try to request assistance from your landlord, building manager, or neighbor when taking out the trash or doing anything strenuous like lifting furniture or other heavy items.

 Gently stretching and massaging the muscle

 Now and then, stretch out the aching muscle to encourage blood flow to the area.
-If you can reach the area without significant strain, massage it gently by pressing into the muscle to ease some tension.
-Use helpful tools like resistance bands to help with stretching and massage balls to help dig into hard to reach areas.
+If you can reach the area without significant strain, massage it gently by pressing it into the muscle to ease some tension.
+Use helpful tools like resistance bands to help with stretching and massage balls to help dig into hard-to-reach areas.

 Just because we’re facing the COVID-19 pandemic doesn’t mean that other illnesses and ailments can’t catch us off guard.
 Continue to be mindful of your health so you avoid more serious injuries.
 If any pain persists for more than a few days, don’t hesitate to call your doctor so they can prescribe stronger medication or more effective treatments.